mattermost/docs/source/administration/config-settings.rst

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 .. note::
-  Because LDAP syncs cause a large number of database read queries you should monitor database load during a sync to determine how often these syncs should happen in your environment.
+  LDAP syncs cause a large number of database read queries.
+Ensure that you monitor database load during a sync to determine how often these syncs should happen in your environment in order to minimize performance degradation.

 Maximum Page Size
 ^^^^^^^^^^^^^^^^^^